lekeno/edr/README.md

 This is a known issue with [EDMC Overlay](https://github.com/inorton/EDMCOverlay).
 The author is aware of it.
 In the meantime, switch back to Elite and wait until the overlay disappear.

 ## The audio cue stutters when multiple warnings are sent at once.
 The audio cue implementation is a bit simplistic.
-It shouldn’t occur too often.
+It shouldn’t occur too often though.

 # Acknowledgements
 Special thanks to: